Genes and gems with Retina Specialists

 The boy appeared to be 4–5 dioptres hypermetropic and rubbed or poked his eyes a lot, which is typical of children with LCA and can potentially cause associated corneal and other ocular damage.
 In December 2017, Spark Therapeutics obtained FDA approval for Luxturna (voretigene neparvovec), a gene therapy which has improved vision in children and young adults with the RPE65 mutation.
 The adenovirus-mediated gene augmentation therapy is injected under the retina.
 Cells with the non-functioning gene are invaded by a functioning gene that replaces the non-functioning gene to make the cell function normally.
 Of course, that is only viable while there are still functioning photoreceptors to work with, which means time is of the essence.

-Moorfields agreed to treat this boy on a “compassionate use on trial” basis.
-The family had to pay for the travel costs to the UK, but not the treatment.
-Four months later, the vision in the treated right eye was 25% better than at the start of the trial.
+There are thought to be only three patients in New Zealand with this genetic variant but, at the time of writing, Pharmac is still reviewing the application for the $700,000 per eye Luxturna treatment.
+However this child had LCA associated with the AIPL1 gene, so Luxturna was not the right treatment, even if it was funded.
+Fortunately A/Prof Vincent was aware that Moorfields had developed a gene therapy for AIPL1 and had treated one eye in each of four children with this rare disease with this new gene therapy drug which has been approved by the European Medical Agency (EMA) for compassionate use.
+Moorfields agreed to treat this boy.
+The family had to pay for travel costs to the UK and for some hospital procedures, but not for the treatment drug itself.
+Four months later, the boy’s vision in his treated right eye was 25% better than before treatment.
 On 6 June this year, the second eye was treated.
 The child appears to be favouring the right eye, so some amblyopia is likely from the delay in treating the left eye, but he is making progress, indicating he appears to have some photoreceptors still working.
 OCT showed a thin layer of residual photoreceptors.

 When a child presents with unexplained loss of vision, the search for inherited disorders begins.
 Many countries do not have access to genetic testing and, in a small country such as New Zealand, the numbers of cases with such rare genetic disorders can be infinitesimal, which not only emphasises the need for geneticists such as A/Prof Vincent to have international connections, but also to have the tools to make a timely diagnosis.